 October Night Games is a digital tabletop game for 1–6 players about witches, vampires, dark magic, unspeakable cults, dogs and cats.
 The game has a procedurally generated narrative and vintage hand-tinted silent movie aesthetics.

 The game is inspired by various literary sources, in particular by Roger Zelazny, H. P. Lovecraft, Bram Stoker, Abraham Merritt, Robert Bloch, and Gustav Meyrink.
 The game’s rituals reference both real-life and fictional occult schools.
 All main characters are created with direct or indirect references to classic horror literature or movies of the early 20th century.
-The most important visual inspiration for the game were movies by Georges Méliès.
+The most important visual inspiration for the game were movies by Georges Méliès and German expressionism.